Digital Signatures Explained: Discover Important Details, Benefits, and Practical Advice

 Unlike handwritten signatures, digital signatures rely on encryption technology.
 They use a combination of private and public keys to create a secure and verifiable identity.
 When a document is signed digitally, a unique code is generated and attached to the file.
 This code ensures that even a small change in the document will invalidate the signature.

-Digital signatures exist because traditional methods of signing documents are not suitable for online environments.
-As communication, business transactions, and legal processes have moved to digital platforms, there has been a growing need for secure and reliable ways to authenticate information.
+Digital signatures exist because traditional handwritten signatures are not suitable for digital environments.
+As business, communication, and legal processes move online, there is a need for secure methods to verify identity and protect information.

 • Online contracts and agreements